znes/oemof-jordan/README.md

 ## Usage

-To use the model simply start the jupyter notebook:
+To use the model simply start jupyter notebook from your terminal:

 ```
 jupyter-notebook